+Were you involved in a Uber car accident in Florida?
+A Uber accident attorney can help.
 Many people in Florida choose to use ride sharing services such as Uber due to the fact that they are safer, more convenient, and more affordable.
 Whether a passenger is new to using Uber or has already used the service in the past, they are likely to find the drivers prompt and professional.
 The experience is likely to be positive, and most passengers do not hesitate to make use of Uber to get around the state.
 But, what happens when Uber accidents in Clearwater, St Petersburg, Tampa, Brandon, Lakeland and the surrounding areas occur?

 When someone is involved in an Uber & Lyft accident, there are several steps to follow immediately, including:

 - Remain calm – many people tend to go through life never getting involved in a car crash.
 It is something that happens suddenly and can be horrific and violent.
 If someone is involved in an Uber car accident, whether they are a passenger, another driver, or a pedestrian, the first thing to do is try to stay calm.
-Until such times as the person can get in touch with a dedicated Uber accident lawyer in Florida, they need to be responsible for their case.
+Until such times as the person can get in touch with a dedicated Uber accident attorney in Florida, they need to be responsible for their case.

 - Seek medical assistance – the most important step is to get examined by a qualified medical professional.
 If someone is involved in an Uber accident, they ought to wait for law enforcement officials and, if needed, request fire rescue or an ambulance.
 If they need to go to an emergency room, they should do so right away.
 It is not advised that an injured victim wait and see if they need medical care as they may discover later that such a decision does more harm than good when seeking compensation and damages.
 Besides making sure that the accident victim is all right, prompt medical attention also serves to document the injuries.
 Depending on these facts, the insurance carrier along with the insurance defense lawyers may argue that the injured party waited too long to seek medical attention, that they did not get enough medical attention, or even that the person received too much medical treatment.
 So, it is better to seek medical attention right away after an Uber car accident.